LLNL/sundials/doc/arkode/guide/source/Usage/ERKStep_c_interface/User_callable.rst

       * *ARK_MEM_NULL* if the ERKStep memory is ``NULL``
       * *ARK_ILL_INPUT* if an argument has an illegal value

+   **Notes:**
-   **Notes:** This function should return an estimate of the absolute value of the maximum stable time step for the the ODE system.
-It is not required, since accuracy-based adaptivity may be sufficient for retaining stability, but this can be quite useful for problems where the right-hand side function :math:`f(t,y)` may contain stiff terms.
+      This function should return an estimate of the absolute value of the maximum stable time step for the the ODE system.
+It is not required, since accuracy-based adaptivity may be sufficient for retaining stability, but this can be quite useful for problems where the right-hand side function :math:`f(t,y)` contains stiff terms.

-.. _Usage.ERKStep.ERKStepRootfindingInputTable:
+.. _ARKODE.Usage.ERKStep.ERKStepRootfindingInput:

 Rootfinding optional input functions